meteor/meteor/README.md

 #### Implementation details

-For now, the linker emits an event that packages, such as zodern:hot, can listen to for an up to date list of files in an unibuild.
+For now, the linker emits an event that packages, such as `hot-module-reload`, can listen to for an up to date list of files in an unibuild.
 Eventually this will be replaced with moving the HMR code from a build plugin into the meteor-tool.

-The zodern:hot package compares the list of files between builds to identify what has changed.
+The `hot-module-reload` package compares the list of files between builds to identify what has changed.
 When a client tries to do a hot code push, the client will request changes over a websocket from the build plugin.
 If possible, it will use HMR to update the modules.
 Otherwise, it will let the page be reloaded using hot code push.

 The client uses a modified version of [install](https://www.npmjs.com/package/install) to allow replacing modules.
 To force it to be loaded at the correct time, the meteor-tool adds the `zodern:modules-runtime-hot` dependency to `modules`.